 If inclined and agreed, board members may also join subcommittees for additional specialised work.
 Currently we have two subcommittees to cover maintenance and governance issues.

-The chairperson leads the board and facilitates board meetings; and is the key person to oversee the work of the Manager.
+The chairperson leads the board, facilitates board meetings, and is the key person to oversee the work of the Manager.

-The chairperson is primarily concerned with issues of governance, while it is the role of the manager to action the roll-out of the Annual Plan determined at the AGM each year.
+The chairperson is primarily concerned with issues of governance, while it is the role of the manager to action the roll-out of the Business Plan determined at the AGM each year.

 Aside from the requirements of the constitution, the chairperson can determine the scope of this role, for example whether he or she also sits on a subcommittee; how often to meet with the Manager; how much time to spend on advocacy and building stakeholders relationships, etc.